PurviBhoyar21/Medical_Cost_Charges_Project_using_AWSservices/readme.md

-Cloud-Based Medical Dataset Analysis Project
+## Cloud-Based Medical Dataset Analysis Project

-Overview
+Overview:
 This project leverages a cloud-based approach to analyze medical datasets with distributed computing and visualization techniques.
 It will process big data and extract meaningful information; based on that, create some visualizations that could make it easier to understand.
 Key AWS services used include EMR, Glue, S3, QuickSight, VPC, and EC2.

-Features
+Features:

-Distributed data processing is done using PySpark on AWS EMR.
+1. Distributed data processing is done using PySpark on AWS EMR.

-Manifests are generated automatically to ease integration with AWS QuickSight.
+2. Manifests are generated automatically to ease integration with AWS QuickSight.

-Scalable and reliable storage of datasets and outputs in AWS S3.
+3. Scalable and reliable storage of datasets and outputs in AWS S3.

-Creation of interactive dashboards and visualizations in AWS QuickSight.
+4. Creation of interactive dashboards and visualizations in AWS QuickSight.

-Securing infrastructure via AWS VPC and EC2.
+5. Securing infrastructure via AWS VPC and EC2.

-AWS Glue: to validate and test.
+6. AWS Glue: to validate and test.

-Steps to Execute the Project
+Steps to Execute the Project:

 1. Setup Environment